 The database has no geographic restrictions.
 All information in it is from publications or from manuscripts in public archives.
 About 95% of all entries are provided with reference to author, year of publication and page numbers.
 The list of references holds more than 215 text pages.
 The database consists of a strictly chronological list of events starting 1 CE.

 Sven Laufeld is Ph.D.
 1966 and D.Sc.
 1974 from Lund University, Sweden.
 He has been Professor of Geology, University of Alaska 1975–76; Senior State Geologist and Museum Director, Sweden 1976–83, Head of Information Branch and Chief Editor, Geological Survey of Sweden 1984–86; Project Director Indonesia, Swedish Geological International AB 1986–90; Executive Director, Malmö Museums, Sweden, 1992–93; Private Consultant, Director of Vulcanus Tankesmedja 1990–92, Director of Natural Hazards Group 1993–2016, and its Executive Chairman, 2017-.

 Dr. Laufeld has authored 8 books and more than 220 publications and he has lectured at 33 universities and distinguished societies worldwide.
 In 1999 the Geological Society of Sweden awarded him with the Urban Hiärne Medal for popularizing Geology.
 In 2000 he was appointed Geologist of the year in Sweden by the Swedish Association of Professional Scientists.

 He was elected fellow of Explorers Club in 1981 and member of the Royal Physiographic Society of Lund, Academy for the Natural Sciences, Medicine and Technology, Class for Geology, Mineralogy and Geography, in 1993.Sven Laufeld, Other professional activities 1967-2010

-To get in touch, you can use the form below, or mail us at
+To get in touch, mail us at